oceanbase/docker-images/seekdb/README.md

 ```

 ## Data Persistence
-SeekDB deploys in directory /var/lib/oceanbase, if you'd like to persist the data on the host server, please mount an empty directory on the host server to this path.
+Seekdb deploys in directory /var/lib/oceanbase, if you'd like to persist the data on the host server, please mount an empty directory on the host server to this path.

 ```
 mkdir -p seekdb
 docker run -d -p 2881:2881 -p 2886:2886 -v $PWD/seekdb:/var/lib/oceanbase --name seekdb oceanbase/seekdb
 ```

-## Connecting to SeekDB Instance
+## Connecting to seekdb Instance

 ```
 mysql -h 127.0.0.1 -P 2881 -u root -p    # Connect with the root account